Live! (Bob Marley and the Wailers album)

 Live! is a 1975 album by Bob Marley and the Wailers which was recorded live in concert during July 1975 at the Lyceum Theatre, London.
 "No Woman, No Cry (Live '75)" was released as a single.

-Production
+A two-disc deluxe edition was released in 2016 containing both the concerts that were used to compile the original album.

+Background

-The band's two concerts at the Lyceum Theatre, London, on 17th and 18 July 1975, were recorded by Island Records employee Danny Holloway using the Rolling Stones Mobile Studio.
-The tracks for the album were selected mostly from the 17th July performance, with "Lively Up Yourself" (which wasn't played on the 17th) from the 18th.
-Chris Blackwell had been at the first concert on the 17th, and had noted the audience's reaction to "No Woman, No Cry".
+The band's concerts at the Lyceum Theatre, London, on 17 and 18 July 1975, were recorded by Island Records employee Danny Holloway, using the Rolling Stones Mobile Studio.
+The tracks selected were mostly from the 17 July performance, with "Lively Up Yourself" (not played on the 17th) from the 18th.

+"I wasn't prepared for what I saw that night," recalled Sounds photographer Kate Simon (who shot the cover of Marley's 1978 album Kaya).
+"It was like seeing someone who was as good-looking as Steve McQueen, playing with a group that was peerless – as tight as anything you'd ever heard.
+And not only did you hear this magnificent voice, but the message was one of faith, truth and doing the right thing… To see someone who sang about principles, and did it in such a way that made even me dance, that was quite something."

+At the concert on the 17th, Chris Blackwell noted the audience's reaction to "No Woman, No Cry".

-Production of the album was credited to Bob Marley and the Wailers, Steve Smith, and Chris Blackwell.
+Production was credited to Bob Marley and the Wailers, Steve Smith and Chris Blackwell.

 Release

 The album was released on 5 December 1975 by Island Records as a vinyl LP.
 In 2001 it was released on CD.
-In 2016 a three disc release called the "Live!
+In 2016 a two disc release called the "Live!
 Deluxe Edition", became available in vinyl and CD formats, with recordings of both the 17 July and 18 July performances.